Use the Right Admin Surface

 Deactivate or Reactivate an Entity

 Deactivation is an access and operating-control action.
 It is not a cleanup shortcut.
-Use it when an entity should no longer be used for normal work, such as an old sandbox, a retired division, or a duplicate entity created during setup.
+Use it when an entity should no longer be used for normal work, such as an old sandbox, a retired division, or a duplicate entity created during setup.- Confirm no team is actively using the entity.

 - Review open orders, open POs, unpaid bills, unposted accounting work, and active integrations.